Taiwan independence movement: Martial law period

 The modern-day political movement for Taiwan independence dates back to the Japanese colonial period, but it only became a viable political force within Taiwan in the 1990s.
 Taiwanese independence was advocated periodically during the Japanese colonial period, but was suppressed by the Japanese government.
 These efforts were the goal of the Taiwanese Communist Party of the late 1920s.
 Unlike current formulations, and in line with the thinking of the Comintern, such a state would have been a proletarian one.
-With the end of World War II in 1945, Japanese rule ended, but the subsequent autocratic rule of the ROC's Kuomintang (KMT) later revived calls for local rule.
+With the end of World War II in 1945, Japanese rule ended, but the subsequent autocratic rule of the KMT later revived calls for local rule.
 However, it was a movement supported by the Chinese students who were born on the Island and not associated with KMT.
 It found its roots in the US and Japan.
-In the 1950s a Republic of Taiwan Provisional Government was set up in Japan.
+In the 1950s, a Republic of Taiwan Provisional Government was set up in Japan.
 Thomas Liao was nominally the President.
 At one time it held quasi-official relations with the newly independent Indonesia.
 This was possible mainly through the connections between Sukarno and the Provisional Government's Southeast Asian liaison, Chen Chih-hsiung, who had assisted in Indonesia's local resistance movements against Japanese rule.

-After the Kuomintang began to rule the island, the focus of the movement was as a vehicle for discontent from the native Taiwanese against the rule of "mainlanders" (i.e. mainland Chinese-born people who fled to Taiwan with KMT in the late 1940s).
-The February 28 Incident in 1947 and the ensuing martial law that lasted until 1987 contributed to the period of White Terror on the island.
-In 1979, the Kaohsiung Incident, occurred as the movement for democracy and independence intensified.
+After the transfer of power from Japan to the ROC, the focus of the movement was as a vehicle for discontent from the native Taiwanese against the rule of "mainlanders" (i.e. mainland Chinese-born people who fled to Taiwan with KMT in the late 1940s).
+The February 28 Incident in 1947 and the ensuing martial law that lasted until 1987 contributed to the period of White Terror on the island, persecuting not only indigenous leftists, but liberals and democracy advocates as well.